NeCTAR-RC/nectar-training/package07/sections/launching.markdown

 **_NOTE:_** At the time of writing the image "*NeCTAR Ubuntu 14.10 (Utopic) amd64*" was used.
 If you choose a version much newer than this, there may be some differences to the descriptions given in this tutorial.
 In general, a newer version should work fine with the exercises below, you may only see different text (phrasing) in the terminals command line output.
 {% endBgBox %}

-Don’t click "Launch" just yet... we have to set the security settings first!
+Don't click "Launch" just yet... we have to set the security settings first!

 ### Step 4: Ensuring security

 Now, we will choose the security settings.
 Go to the tab "**Access & Security**".
 We can choose which **Security Groups** the instance will belong to (see above for explanation about security groups).
 We will connect to the instance with *ssh*.
 Ssh uses port number 22, so this has to be freed up.
 Therefore, tick the "**ssh**" box.
 We will also publish a little website in a later exercise, which requires http, so tick the “**http**” box also.
 To test whether your instance is reachable, we will also need "**icmp**".
-*Note:* We can also change the security groups of the instance later on, but it’s convenient to do this now.
+*Note:* We can also change the security groups of the instance later on, but it's convenient to do this now.

-Next, we will specify the key for connecting to this instance (that’s the one we just generated).
+Next, we will specify the key for connecting to this instance (that's the one we just generated).

 {% img src=images/scrSecurityGroup.png, w=350, dim=px, align=right, css=margin-left:20px;margin-top:10px; %}